-- What you are monitoring.
-For example behaviour trends, appearance. - How long you will monitor - Where, how and to whom you will feedback and how you will record
+- What you are monitoring e.g. behaviour trends, appearance etc. - How long you will monitor - Where, how and to whom you will feedback and how you will record paramount

-Review and request further support if necessary
+Review and request further support (if necessary)

-At all stages, the child's circumstances will be kept under review paramount

-The DSL/staff will request further support if required to ensure the child's safety is
+At all stages the child's circumstances will be kept under review The DSL/Staff will request further support if required to ensure the child's safety is